Andre Fluellen: Professional career

-2008 NFL Draft
+Pre-draft

 After his injury-plagued senior campaign, Fluellen's draft stock plummeted.
 In their pre-draft coverage, Sports Illustrated projected him to be a sixth-round draft choice.

+Detroit Lions (first stint)

-Fluellen was drafted by the Detroit Lions in the third round of the 2008 NFL Draft, 87th overall, using the third round pick acquired in a trade with the Cleveland Browns.
+Fluellen was selected by the Detroit Lions in the third round of the 2008 NFL draft, 87th overall, using the third round pick acquired in a trade with the Cleveland Browns.

-Detroit Lions (2008–2012)

 In four years with the Lions, Fluellen played 51 games, recording 48 tackles and 2.5 sacks, starting five times.
 He was released by the Lions on August 31, 2012 in one of their final roster cuts of the 2012 preseason.

-Miami Dolphins (2012)
+Miami Dolphins

 Fluellen was signed by the Miami Dolphins on September 19.
 He was to have a reserve role in place of the injured reserve player Tony McDaniel.
 He played two games with the Dolphins, who released Fluellen on October 2, 2012 upon McDaniel's return to the active roster.

-Return to Detroit (2012)
+Detroit Lions (second stint)

 Fluellen signed with the Lions on December 11, 2012.
 He played in three games, starting one, and totaled six tackles.

-Chicago Bears (2013)
+Chicago Bears

 On April 9, 2013, Fluellen was signed by the Chicago Bears.
 Fluellen was released by the Bears on May 20, 2013.

-Third stint with the Lions (2013–2014)
+Detroit Lions (third stint)

 On July 26, 2013, Fluellen was signed by the Lions, marking the third time in his career that he joined the team.
 On August 31, 2013, Fluellen was cut by the Lions organization in the effort to finalize the 53-man roster.
 In September, he was re-signed by the Lions.
 In 8 games in 2014, he totaled 10 tackles and a career-high 2.0 sacks.

-Buffalo Bills (2015)
+Buffalo Bills

 On June 16, 2015, Fluellen signed a contract with the Buffalo Bills.
 For final roster cuts, he was released on September 4, 2015, but re-signed with the team on September 7 and was cut from the team once again on September 11, 2015.
 He was then re-signed to the active roster the following day.

-Detroit once again (2015)
+Detroit Lions (fourth stint)

 On October 7, 2015, Andre Fluellen was signed by the Detroit Lions after Tyrunn Walker was placed on injured reserve. it was the ninth time Fluellen had signed with the Lions.
 On December 9, 2015 Fluellen was released from the injured reserve list by the Lions, making him a free agent.